 Great Indian Plantain

-Inflorescence - Terminal corymbiform arrangement of flower heads.
-Peduncles whitened, glabrous.
-Each division of the inflorescence subtended by a minute bract.
-Bracts subulate, white, 1-5mm long.
+Inflorescence - Terminal and axillary panicles, usually flat-topped, the peduncles whitened, glabrous.
+Each inflorescence branch subtended by a minute bract.
+Bracts subulate, white, 1-5 mm long.

 Flowering - May - September.

 Habitat - Rich woods, north or east-facing slopes, ravines, bluffs along streams.